-Headphones is a term used for a device that features two drivers connected by a headband and worn over the head.
-It is also used as an umbrella term that encompasses all the other terms.
+Headphones are a term used for a device that features two drivers connected by a headband and worn over the head.
+It’s also used as an umbrella term that encompasses all the other terms.

 Earbuds are small devices that fit directly into the ear canal.

-And earphones can be anything and everything depending on who you’re asking, so we avoid using the term.
+Earphones can be anything and everything depending on who you ask, so we avoid using the term.

-This may not include a specific model – that’s where our product reviews come in – but you likely know the shape of the device you want.
+This may not include a specific model (that’s where our product reviews come in quite handy), but you likely know the shape of the device you want.
 It might be a pair of headphones or earbuds or perhaps even a headset.
-Or it could be earphones, in-ear headphones, over-ear headphones, or something else.
+Or it could be earphones, in-ear headphones, over-ear headphones, or something else entirely.

-These descriptions may sound stupid, but ironically, using them is at times less likely to result in misunderstandings than using official terminology like headphones and earphones and so on.
+Things would be much simpler that way.
+These descriptions may sound stupid, but ironically enough, using them is at times less likely to result in misunderstandings than using official terminology like headphones and earphones and so on.

-And the reason for this is simple: there is no one universally agreed-upon paradigm cataloging these audio devices to which everyone must adhere.
+The reason for this is simple: there is no universally agreed-upon paradigm cataloging these audio devices to which everyone must adhere.

-So when one person says earphone two different listeners could quite conceivably imagine two different devices: on-ear headphones and in-ear headphones.
-And it wouldn’t surprise us if there was a third option that we didn’t consider.
+So, when someone says “earphone,” two different listeners could quite conceivably imagine two different devices: on-ear headphones and in-ear headphones.
+It wouldn’t surprise us if there was even a third option we forgot to consider.

-Therefore we’d like to set the record straight by establishing the terminology we use and why.
-This is the most popular use of these terms so it should set you up for most situations, but just know that this is not an exact science so some people may use other definitions; nothing we can do about that…
+Therefore, we’re here to set the record straight by establishing the terminology we use and why.
+This is the most popular use of these terms, so it should set you up for most situations, but just know that again, this is not an exact science, so some people may use other definitions; nothing we can do about that…

 Table of ContentsShow